 Our professional team can handle the most challenging case to help you obtain significant justice in the form of money damages and possibly even exemplary damages like punitive damages on behalf of clients.
 We can even take over your lawsuit in Texas from a less competent individual causing you too much frustration to offer you greater comfort as you lick our wounds and heal.

 Before answering the question, “Who can legally file a wrongful death claim in Texas?” it might be helpful first to understand exactly what wrongful death claims are.
 Do you want to file a claim against the responsible party?
-To do this, it’s important to look at what Texas law has to say when someone dies due to carelessness, unskillfulness, or default in some duty of care.
+To do this, it’s important to look at what Texas law says when someone dies due to carelessness, unskillfulness, or default in some duty of care.
 Call us, and we can investigate your claims while you attempt to get your mind right while you are mourning your emotional and physical losses.

 Certain parties may file wrongful death lawsuits under Chapter 71 of the Texas Civil Practice and Remedies Code if another person or company’s wrongdoing, carelessness, gross negligence, or default brought about their family member’s death.
 This is how you compensate your losses and get what you are entitled to civilly for this type of incident.